Personal services activities can benefit from tax and social security advantages

 • La SAS SAS: A minimum share capital of €1 is required, and at least two partners are needed to set up a company.
 An SAS is managed by a Chairman, who may be a natural or legal person.
 It therefore has a solid Internet organization and simplified governance.

-What are the tax and social benefits of personal services?
+What are the tax and social benefits concerning personal services?

 Individuals using personal services benefit from an income tax credit equal to 50% of the expenses incurred, up to a limit of €12,000 per year.

-If your tax credit exceeds the amount of your income tax, the tax authorities are obliged to refund the difference.
+If your tax credit is greater than the amount of your income tax, the tax authorities are required to refund you the difference.

-The tax credit is calculated on the basis of the expenses you declare in your annual tax return.
+The tax credit is calculated based on the expenses you declare in your annual income tax return.

-For private employers, the social security system also allows a €2 deduction from employers' contributions to health, maternity, disability and death insurance for each hour worked.
+For individual employers, social security also allows for a reduction of €2 in employer contributions for health, maternity, disability and death insurance per hour worked.

-Employers aged over 70 benefit from an exemption from employer's contributions on the remuneration of home helps, up to a limit of 65 times the monthly SMIC hourly wage.
+Also, employers over 70 benefit from an exemption from employer's contributions on the remuneration of home helps, up to a limit of 65 times the monthly minimum hourly wage.

 Written by our expert Paul LASBARRERES-CANDAU